patsals/CHD-adversarial-nn/README.md

     - `python data_setup.py` for windows users
     - `python3 data_setup.py` for Linux/Mac OS users
     - adding the `--skip_download` flag skips the requesting/downloading of files
 - Note: The script makes requests to multiple url endpoints at www.sciencedirect.com to download the files.
-It is important to lookout for any message logs that dont show `[SUCCESS]` as an output — this indicates an error that needs to be resolved.
+It is important to lookout for any message logs that do not show `[SUCCESS]` as an output — this indicates an error that needs to be resolved.